 08.00–09.30: Affordable Breakfast with a View

-Nestled in downhill Pujon Kidul near the entrance is the renowned Cafe Sawah.
+Nestled in the downhill Pujon Kidul near the entrance is the renowned Cafe Sawah.

 With a picturesque landscape of rice paddies and colorful vegetation from their own garden, it would shake you to the core knowing that meals here don’t even cost more than Rp30,000!

-Though the place is fairly new, Cafe Sawah is a tourist favorite in Pujon Kidul, mainly due to their unique wood and bamboo-based interiors, grounding everyone closer to the earth.
+Though the place is fairly new, Cafe Sawah is a tourist favorite in Pujon Kidul, mainly due to its unique wood and bamboo-based interiors, grounding everyone closer to the earth.

 Remember Gardens by the Bay’s Supertrees?
 Cafe Sawah crafts bamboo miniatures of them in some of their tables instead of using plastic umbrellas, adding an organic finishing touch to shelter you from the warm morning sun.